This post may contain affiliate links.

 Chocolate peanut butter overnight oats are going to officially change your breakfast routine.

 These chocolate peanut butter oats are ultra creamy thanks to a combination of Greek yogurt and almond milk.
-Then lightly sweetened with maple syrup and studded with chunks of dark chocolate and raisins, this overnight oatmeal is healthy and satisfying all while tasting like a Monster Cookie.
+Then lightly sweetened with maple syrup and studded with chunks of dark chocolate and raisins, this overnight oatmeal tastes like a monster cookie while being worthy of breakfast.

 With overnight oats, it’s all about making them to your preference.
 I’ll share the method that I like best along with a few swaps/options that might work for you!